 Raffle or silent auction: Have parents and community members donate goods and services.

 Carnival: Encourage local business to sponsor games or activities.

 Not too much, not too little

-You don’t want people so deluged with email that they start deleting yours off the bat but you do want your constituents to know what the school is up to.
-This may sound obvious, but if you’re struggling for newsletter or update inspiration: focus on achievements.
-It’s a good peg for a newsletter and it also helps burnish your school organization’s sense of accountability and focus.
+You don’t want people so deluged with your emails that they start deleting yours off the bat, but you do want your constituents to know what the school is up to this year.
+If you’re struggling for newsletter or update inspiration: focus on achievements.
+It’s a good peg for a newsletter, and it also helps burnish your school organization’s sense of accountability and focus.

 Card shown above: “Composition Book” by Paperless Post.
 Every product in this post is one we personally love and can confidently recommend to our users.
 Paperless Post may earn a commission through affiliate links on this post.